 The double moss stitch is basically the same as the moss stitch.
 The only difference is that rather than K1 and P1, you will K2 and P2.

-The double moss is very textured and has a really nice feel to it.
+The double moss is a very textured pattern and has a really nice feel to it.
 It's even quite stretchy.
-It lays flat and doesn't curl.
-The best thing is it's reversible too.
+It lays flat and doesn't curl and this textured pattern is also reversible.

-You can use it as an allover pattern stitch too for things like a lovely textured handbag, pillow cover, blanket, scarf and even a big comfy sweater or shawl.
+You can use the double moss stitch as an allover pattern stitch for things like a knit hat, pillow cover, blanket, scarf and even a big comfy sweater or shawl.
 It's always nice when textured stitch patterns are reversible.

 Multiple of 4 stitches